 In addition to activin, follistatin also binds with lower affinity to other members of the TGFß superfamily, including bone morphogenetic proteins (BMP’s) 2, 4, 5, 6, 7, 11 and 15 and myostatin growth development factors GDF8 and GDF9.
 Follistatin does not bind to TGFß1 or TGFß2, but can bind to TGFß3.

 Follistatin is a glycoprotein.
-This glycoslyated nature of follistatin affords increased stability and circulating half-life of follistatin in vivo.
+This glycoslyated nature of follistatin affords increased stability of follistatin in vivo.
 In addition, follistatin contains a heparin binding sequence (HBS) that enables follistatin to bind to proteoglycans on cell surfaces and in the extracellular matrix.